not90Hz/CacheRemover/README.md

 # Information
 This is a mod for VRChat using [MelonLoader](https://melonwiki.xyz/#/).
 <br>
-This mod is used to improve the disk usage after closing the game.
+This mod is used to improve the disk usage while and after playing the game.

 ## Dependencies
  Coming soon...